In this Section

 The HOPE Initiative

-The HOPE initiative is designed to examine and eliminate the social, institutional, and academic barriers that often prevent Black and Latino Males from achieving their full potential at BHCC and beyond.
-This asset-based, student-centered initiative is run by a group of faculty, staff, and students focused on three main areas: qualitative and quantitative data collection, analysis and dissemination; assessing and addressing gaps in College programs and services; and affinity-based mentoring.
-For More Information, please visit HOPE, or email us at firstname.lastname@example.org.
+The HOPE Initiative is designed to examine and eliminate the social, institutional, and academic barriers that often prevent males of color from achieving their full potential at BHCC and beyond.
+This asset-based, student-centered initiative is run by a group of faculty, staff, and students focused on transforming the college experience, removing barriers to success and empowering students (HOPE Success Scholars) to navigate their college journey.

 The MathSpace is a newly renovated mathematics resource center available to students enrolled in developmental mathematics courses at BHCC.
 The primary goal of the MathSpace is to help students become independent learners and achieve academic success in mathematics.